 Dear Friends and Writers,

-It’s time for the 12th Annual Mountain Heritage Literary Festival at Lincoln Memorial University.
-It’s hard to believe Denton Loving and I have been co-directing this festival for seven years!
-I am grateful Denton continues to be my partner in hosting this gathering at LMU.
-We look forward each second weekend of June to renew old friendships and makie new ones as we celebrate writing and build a stronger writing community.
+It’s time for the 2019 Annual Mountain Heritage Literary Festival, our 14th festival at Lincoln Memorial University.
+We look forward each third weekend of June to renew old friendships and make new ones as we celebrate writing and build a stronger writing community.

 All my very best to you,